magicxor/pacos2/README.md

 1. Ensure you have the .NET SDK installed.
 2. Configure the required API keys and settings (see **Configuration** section).
-3. Create `banwords.txt` (if needed for word filtering) and `Core14.profile.xml` (for NTextCat language identification) in the application's root directory.
+3. Create `Core14.profile.xml` (for NTextCat language identification) in the application's root directory.
 4. Run the application:
     ```bash
     dotnet run